~Updated April of 2025~

 Bam!
 Done!

 (update June 2015: And...the original owner found the misplaced circular handle and sent it to me.
-Though I have no pictures of it, the lantern is now complete.)
+Look at the photo below here---the lantern is now complete!!)

 For me, there's a distinct feeling of American Pride I get when I find items that pertain to our nation's wonderful history such as this lantern.
-I get a similar sense upon visiting historic places such as Greenfield Village, Crossroads Village, or Gettysburg (and I plan to visit Colonial Williamsburg, Boston, Philadelphia, and Old Sturbridge Village one day as well).
-I don't know...it's hard to explain, but, for all its good and bad (for we thrive on the good and learn from the bad), I have such pride in this country.
+I get a similar sense upon visiting historic places such as Greenfield Village, Crossroads Village, Gettysburg, Colonial Williamsburg, and one day Boston, Philadelphia, and Old Sturbridge Village as well.
+I don't know...it's hard to explain, but, for all its good and bad, I have such pride in this country.
+We are constantly making strides in improvements---oh yes we are!

 Unfortunately, it's this American Pride that I have that seems to be missing in so many of our citizens in today's society, especially in modern youth.
 They're not taught to have high regard - heck, any regard - for our past but, instead, are taught to concentrate almost solely on the troubled parts of our history and look at the past with disdain.